muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computatonal thinking.md

 > they make study pairs with contrasting mark ratios in two subjects
 + two iterations thru the data

 ---
-# Procedure to find same date of birth for different students

----
 # Procedure to resolve pronoun with its equivalent matching noun